IlanCosman/tide/README.md

 ### Configuration Wizard

-Run `tide configure` to open the the wizard in your terminal.
+Run `tide configure` to open the wizard in your terminal.

 ![configuration_wizard][]